pmcteixeira/book-notes/books/java-concurrency-in-practice/java-concurrency-in-practice.markdown

 }
 ```

-StatelessFactorizer is, like most servlets, stateless: it has no fields and references no fields from other classes.
+`StatelessFactorizer` is, like most servlets, stateless: it has no fields and references no fields from other classes.
 The transient state for a particular computation exists solely in local variables that are stored on the thread's stack and are accessible only to the executing thread.
-One thread accessing a StatelessFactorizer cannot influence the result of another thread accessing the same StatelessFactorizer; because the two threads do not share state, it is as if they were accessing different instances.
+One thread accessing a StatelessFactorizer cannot influence the result of another thread accessing the same `StatelessFactorizer`; because the two threads do not share state, it is as if they were accessing different instances.
 Since the actions of a thread accessing a stateless object cannot affect the correctness of operations in other threads, stateless objects are threadsafe.

 ### Atomicity